-The Lambda-CDM model (ΛCDM or LCDM) is a Big Bang Cosmological model including Cold Dark Matter (CDM) and a Cosmological Constant (Λ) (Lambda or Λ).
+The Lambda-CDM model (ΛCDM or LCDM) is a current, widely-used "working model" of Big Bang/Dark Matter/Dark Energy Cosmology.
+It includes Cold Dark Matter and a Cosmological Constant (Lambda or Λ).
 The cosmological constant provides an explanation for the universe's observed accelerating expansion.
-Dark Matter provides an explanation for the dynamics of galaxies and Galaxy Clusters (CL) that appear to have more gravitational attraction than their light can explain.
+Dark matter provides an explanation for the dynamics of galaxies and Galaxy Clusters that appear to have more gravitational attraction than their light can explain.

 Other explanations for these phenomena are some as-yet-unrecognized behavior of Gravity or dynamics.